Empower your field service with IoT and AR

-Augmented Reality (AR) combined with the Internet of Things (IoT) could be the answer to keeping your remote assets running smoothly - without unpredicted outages.
+Augmented Reality (AR) combined with the Internet of Things (IoT) could keep your remote assets running smoothly – with no unpredicted outages.

 Imagine you are a water utility with thousands of miles of pipeline delivering water to customers.
 If a leak occurred in a remote place it could be days before it is detected, and it could take days more before you could get an engineer out to fix it.
 Millions of gallons of water could be lost – a waste of resources and money.

 But keeping an eye on these assets – whether they are pipes or machines – from afar is a challenge.
 Maintenance, repair and overhaul (MRO) of assets in the field is a costly and time-consuming affair.
 You have to go through your field service force, which often means searching for traces in “cable jungles,” or doing diagnostic checks with various heavy “mobile” instruments.

 When thinking about making MRO as efficient as possible, there are two crucial questions to be answered: